lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-service-node-guides/staking-to-shared-service-node.md

 ## Step 1

-Open the Oxen GUI Wallet, enter your password, and let it fully sync to the latest blockheight.
+Open the Lozzax GUI Wallet, enter your password, and let it fully sync to the latest blockheight.

 ## Step 2